jut-io/jut-cadvisor-agent/README.md

 `v=0` - log level for V logs.<br>
 `vmodule` - comma-separated list of pattern=N settings for file-filtered logging.<br>

-jut-cadvisor-agent can (soon, not yet) also be run from Docker Hub:
+jut-cadvisor-agent can also be run from Docker Hub.
+Assuming you have cAdvisor running in a container named "cadvisor", this `docker run` command will start jut-cadvisor-agent to poll cAdvisor and send metrics/events to your jut Data Node:

-      docker run jutd/jut-cadvisor-agent:latest
+     docker run --detach=true --name jut-cadvisor-agent \
+     --net=container:cadvisor jutd/jut-cadvisor-agent:latest \
+     --apikey=<apikey> --datanode=<jut data node hostname>

 Metrics Collected
 -----------------